orestis42/gym_scheduler/README.md

 ## Requirements

 1. **User Registration and Authentication:** Users should be able to register for an account, log in, and log out.
 The user's account should store their name, email, and password for authentication purposes.
+The authentication system we have chosen for this project is Django's simpleJWT.

-2. **User Roles:** Two types of users should exist: regular users and administrators.
-Administrators should have the ability to manually intervene in the scheduling process.
+1. **User Roles:** Two types of users should exist: regular users and administrators.
+Administrators should have the ability to manually intervene in the scheduling process through a simple web interface.
+Regular users should not have access to this interface.

 3. **Membership Types:** Users can have regular or premium memberships.
-The type of membership affects the number of available slots for booking (6 slots per hour for regular members, 3 slots per hour for premium members).
+The type of membership affects the number of available slots for booking.

-4. **Booking System:** Users should be able to request a time slot for a workout.
-The system should check for slot availability before confirming the booking.
-If a slot is not available, the system should notify the user.
-Each user can book up to 2 timeslots a day and the gym can accomondate up to 6 regular and 3 premium users per timeslot.
+4. **Booking System:** Users should be able to choose a time slot for a workout through a simple web interface similar to google calendar.
+They availability of the time slot should be automaticly ditermined by the schdualing system.
+The system should also allow users to cancel or modify their bookings (up two hours before the schduled workout).
+Users shoul be able to see their schduled workouts in a calendar view and get notifications when their bookings are modified or deleted.

-5. **Admin Intervention:** Administrators should have the capability to manually intervene in the scheduling process at any point and in any way.
+1. **Admin Intervention:** Administrators should have the capability to manually intervene in the scheduling process at any point and in any way trhourg an intuitive web interface.
+When conflicts arise, administrators should be notified and be able to resolve them by modifying or deleting existing bookings.
+Administrators should also be able to manually create bookings for users.

 6. **Operating Hours and Days:** The gym operates for 8 hours a day, 6 days a week.
 The booking system should consider these operating hours and days and only allow bookings during these times.

 7. **Automated Scheduling:** The primary objective of the application is to automate as much of the scheduling process as possible.
-This could include automatically deleting past bookings at the end of the day or implementing other automated processes as required.
+When a user requests a timeslot, the application should automatically determine whether the slot is available and book it if possible.
+If the slot is unavailable, the application should sugest 3 alternatives and if none of them is satisfactory, the user should be able to request a manual intervention from an administrator.

-8. **Technology Stack:** The application will be built using Python, with Django as the primary web framework.
-Additional technologies, such as frontend frameworks and databases, can be utilized as needed.
+1. **Technology Stack:** The application will be built using Python, with Django as the primary web framework.
+At first it will be a RESTful API and later on a frontend will be added.
+The database will be SQLite.
+The application will be deployed to a server using Docker and Docker Compose.
+The frontend will be built using React.

-## Project Setup
+## Project Roadmap

 Follow these steps to set up the project: